tljbwdwor/Serene/README.md

 Prioritisation change the colour of the task and switches a boolean variable used to sort the list.
 The list can be sorted by order the tasks are added (id, default view), as well as by date or priority.

-Run the project from serene.html your IDE (Webstorm or Visual Studio Code)
+Run the project from serene.html in your IDE (Webstorm or Visual Studio Code).